sebastien-pfister/rhtlab/INSTALL.md

 Be sure git is installed correctly on your computer by following [this quick tutorial](https://linuxhint.com/add-git-bash-windows-terminal/).

+In Ubuntu/WSL Terminal, follow the next steps :
 ### 1. Configure Git

 - **Set up your Git identity:**